Washington and Oregon Preliminary Notices

 A preliminary notice in Washington and Oregon has many names: Notice of Intent, Notice of Right to Lien, and Notice of Right to Claim Lien among them.
 They all achieve the same goal: to notify the owner or general contractor of a construction project that a contractor, subcontractor, materials provider, or other party is reserving their right to file a mechanic’s lien in the event of non-payment.
 A preliminary notice itself is not a mechanic’s lien.
 Instead, it is documentation to remind property owners that you reserve the right to file a lien, should the need arise.

 A good way to think of preliminary notice is in the context of insurance for the construction industry.
 Should something go wrong and your payment is either late or being disputed, a preliminary notice protects your ability to file a mechanic’s lien.
 In fact, many states — including Washington and Oregon — actually require preliminary notice to be sent in order to file a lien.
+To learn more about what is required to file a lien, refer to our Washington and Oregon “how-to file a mechanic’s lien” blog posts.
 It’s why our most successful clients make notices part of their everyday routine prior to performing work on new projects.
 With that in mind, it’s no surprise these clients are also the ones who rarely have to file a lien.

 Unless you’ve been very lucky as a tradesperson or contractor, you’ve probably dealt with trying to get paid.
 The unfortunate fact is that there are project owners out there that are slow to pay — or don’t pay at all.